Warning: This post is not for the squeamish or faint of heart. If you qualify, stop reading and go rummage through the archives.

 Now, let’s switch back to domestic animals.
 Take a look at the final seconds in the lives of some cattle.

-This video – though admittedly an ad for a stun gun – squares with my own experience in slaughterhouses.
+This video–an ad for a stun gun–squares with my own experience in slaughterhouses.

 Death is almost never pleasant in nature.
 We can and do make it as painless as possible for the animals that provide us our sustenance.

 Please don’t send me videos of animals being mistreated in slaughterhouses because I’ve probably seen them all.
 Based on my own experiences, these videos are not the norm.
 And, although the animals in them are indeed suffering, their suffering doesn’t compare to that of the warthog being eaten alive.
 And the warthog’s being eaten alive isn’t a freak occurrence or a contrived occurrence to make political points – it is a part of the everyday ebb and flow of the natural world.